Provence Style - Interior Design Inspiration

 FAQ

-• Choose soft, muted hues such as lavender, pale yellow, sage green, or creamy white.
-Focus on shades that have a sun-faded, aged feel.
-These colors create a relaxed, inviting backdrop that works in any room.
+Choose colors such as lavender, pale yellow, sage green, or creamy white.
+Focus on shades that appear as though they’ve been naturally lightened by the sun over time.
+These colors create a soothing and inviting foundation in any room.

-• Natural materials matter most.
-Opt for weathered wood, terra-cotta, natural stone, and clay.
-Incorporate woven baskets or linen textiles.
-Seek authenticity in finishes and avoid plastic or overly polished surfaces.
+Natural materials matter most.
+Opt for weathered wood, terra-cotta, natural stone and clay.
+Consider woven baskets or linen textiles.
+Materials and finishes in the interiors should be authentic and have a natural look.

-• Add earthenware, ceramic jugs, antique mirrors, or hand-painted plates.
-Choose textiles with gentle florals or subtle stripes.
-Simple bouquets, olive branches, or dried lavender add an authentic Provence touch.
+Add earthenware or ceramic jugs, antique mirrors, or hand-painted plates.
+Opt for textiles with gentle florals or subtle stripes.
+Simple bouquets, olive branches, or dried lavender will suffice.